-We invite you to join Wells Concrete in attending our complimentary one-hour accredited continuing education webinar series.
+We invite you to join Wells in attending one of our complimentary one-hour accredited continuing education webinars, register today or watch an on-demand presentation.

 In this new trend of online interaction and communication, attendees will observe virtually how designs and engineering details are executed in the precast manufacturing process.
 They will also observe the entire precast and prestressed manufacturing process virtually from engineering and connections, forms set‐up, casting, and finishing.
 Attendees will gain a better understanding of precast and prestressed capabilities and related quality issues.
 Participants will learn how precast fits within the entire building envelope system and how to design with precast concrete accurately and safely.